cobaltspeech/sdk-diatheke/docs-src/content/using-diatheke-sdk/streaming-asr.md

 Not to be confused with a session's [audio input stream](../session/audio-input), a plain [ASR](../../glossary#asr) stream is used to process audio and receive a transcript from Diatheke.
-Sending audio on an ASR stream does not affect the state of any running [sessions](../session), or cause the dialog to transition between states.
-It essentially forwards the ASR request to the underlying Cubic engine.

 This functionality is particularly useful for ASR tasks that fall outside of the normal dialog flow.
 For example, an application that wants to allow a user to record a note while in the middle of a task could use this stream to get a transcript that can be saved.

+Sending audio on an ASR stream does not affect the state of any running [sessions](../session), or cause the dialog to transition between states.
+It essentially forwards the ASR request to the underlying Cubic engine and forwards the transcription back to the client.
+The fact that the ASR stream can be used without a session, makes it particularly useful for debugging audio issues.

 ## Creating an ASR Stream
-The ASR stream requires a Cubic model (defined in the Cubic server config file) to be specified at creation.The returned stream will be a bi-direction stream that allows the client code to push audio to the server, while concurrently receiving transcripts from the server as they become available.
+The ASR stream requires a Cubic model (defined in the Cubic server config file) to be specified at creation.
+The returned stream will be a bi-direction stream that allows the client code to push audio to the server, while concurrently receiving transcripts from the server as they become available.